 Related: Don’t fall for investment porn

-I would prioritize debt repayment as follows: credit card debt, bank overdrafts, bank loan, the line of credit debt, student loan, car loan, loan from family.
+I would prioritize debt repayment as follows: credit card debt, bank overdrafts, bank loan, line of credit debt, student loan, car loan, loan from family.
 The order has to do with interest rates primarily, so I’d pay off the debt with the highest rate first.

-From there, I think they need to look at their incomes, tax deductions, and extra cash flow.
+From there, I think they need to look at their incomes, tax deductions and extra cash flow.
 If they both have incomes in the $60,000 range, they might have other tax deductions like employer pension contributions, union dues or child care expenses (though they stated child care expenses would drop).
 If their taxable incomes fall much below $50,000, RRSP contributions may be less beneficial.
 In Ontario, tax brackets jump from 20% on taxable income up to $43,000 to 24% on income between $43,000 and $47,000 and 30% on income in excess (all the way up to $76,000).
 So RRSP contributions that bring their taxable incomes down below $47,000 or even $43,000 won’t yield tax refunds that are quite as high as if their incomes were higher.

-Assuming both their incomes are up into a 30% tax bracket, I’d lean towards RRSP contributions over TFSA contributions.
+Assuming both their incomes are up into the 30% tax bracket, I’d lean toward RRSP contributions over TFSA contributions.
 If one of them has a lower income, focus the RRSP contributions in the higher-income spouse’s name.
 Despite some of the criticisms of RRSP contributions over TFSA contributions, most people with modest and certainly high incomes are better off contributing to an RRSP than a TFSA over the long run.
 It would be great to contribute to and maximize both, but in the real world, that’s not possible for most Canadians.

 Related: How to choose the right insurance

 Their goal to have $50,000 in an RESP for their kids in eight years is a good one to have.
 It would probably require $4,500 to $5,000 in annual contributions going forward.
 If no RESP contributions have been made by them or anyone else for their children, they could contribute up to $10,000 per year and get 20% government grants on the full contribution.
 But before they rush to accomplish their long list of goals, I would settle into life in Ontario, secure jobs, set a budget and pay off debt.
 I’d hate to see them accumulate $50,000 in an RESP at the expense of not paying down debt or saving for their own retirement.
-Developing a long-term plan on their own or with a financial planner could help them set reasonable savings targets for children’s education and their own retirement.
+Developing a long-term plan on their own or with a financial planner could help them set reasonable savings targets for their children’s education and their own retirement.
 They may need to make sacrifices, including how much they are able to contribute to education costs for their kids.

 Investing in their RRSPs or RESPs should always match their risk tolerance.
 A balanced fund is the typical “not too hot, not too cold” choice for an investor, but lots of people can and should invest more or less aggressively.
-There are risk tolerance questionnaires available online that people can take to determine how much exposure they should have to risk assets like stocks.
+There are risk-tolerance questionnaires available online that people can take to determine how much exposure they should have to risk assets like stocks.
 The good news is bond interest rates are becoming a little more competitive for low-risk investors.
 The bad news is they are still very low historically.

 Given the family has $104,000 in retirement accounts currently, they could work with an investment advisor.
-Some advisors require larger minimum investments, but these days, robo-advisors have little to no investment minimums and Steadyhand offers low-fee mutual funds starting at $10,000.
+Some advisors require larger minimum investments, but these days, robo-advisors have little to no investment minimums, and Steadyhand offers low-fee mutual funds starting at $10,000.
 So they should have an array of options to choose from to suit their investing and financial planning needs.
 They should aim to balance low fees and client service.
-Not everyone is going to be a DIY investor and not everyone needs four meetings per year either.
+Not everyone is going to be a DIY investor and not everyone needs four meetings per year, either.